 The Fortem brand is a line of home products that are designed to improve your everyday life.
-This includes cut resistant gloves, car accessories, tie downs, comfort cushions, and trunk organizers.
+This includes cut resistant and work gloves, car accessories, tie downs, comfort cushions, and trunk organizers.
 The Fortem Work Gloves provide you with food-grade cut protection.

 With headquarters located in South Korea, Dex Fit strives to produce affordable quality products.
 With international distribution, professionals anywhere in the world can depend on its line of cut resistant gloves.
 Check out the Dex Fit Nitrile Work Gloves for dependable quality.